makgyver/fluke/docs/def_alg/def_server.md

 `fit` method, the server will iterate over the number of rounds specified in the argument `n_rounds`.
 Each important server's operation trigger a callback to the observers that have been registered to the server.
 Finally, at the end of the `fit` method, the server will finalize the federated learning process.

+## Server initialization

+The `Server` constructor is responsible for initializing the server.
+Usually, there is not much more to it than setting the server's attributes.
+However, there is an important notion that you should be aware of: all the server's hyperparameters should be set in the `hyper_params` attribute that is a [DDict](../fluke.md).
+This best practice ensure that the hyperparameters are easily accessible and stored in a single place.

 ## Single round sequence of operations